Managing Azure B2C Email Changes and Account Creation Issues

 Command Description

-Invoke-RestMethod Used in PowerShell to make HTTP requests to RESTful web services.
-It handles the request and processes the response from the server.
+Invoke-RestMethod Used to send HTTP requests to RESTful web services using PowerShell.
+It responds to the request and analyzes the server's response.

-Exploring Script Functionality for Azure B2C Email Management
+Examining Script Capabilities for Azure B2C Email Administration

 $clientId = "Your_App_Registration_Client_Id"